fahmyabdul/self-growth/data-app/README.md

 ```
 git clone https://github.com/fahmyabdul/self-growth.git
 ```
-And then move into the fetch-app directory.
+And then move into the data-app directory.
 ```
-cd self-growth/fetch-app
+cd self-growth/data-app
 ```

 ### Prerequisites